 We’ve already shared of some of Interior’s groundbreaking women, but check out more notable women who have made history at Interior.

-A member of the Native Village of Barrow and the Iñupiat Community of the Arctic Slope, Tara Mac Lean Sweeney was nominated in October 2017 to be Interior's next Assistant Secretary for Indian Affairs.
-If confirmed by the U.S. Senate, Sweeney would be the first Native Alaskan and only the second woman in history to hold the position.
+A member of the Native Village of Barrow and the Iñupiat Community of the Arctic Slope, Tara Mac Lean Sweeney is the first Native Alaskan and only the second woman in history to hold the position of Interior's Assistant Secretary for Indian Affairs.
 Sweeney grew up in rural Alaska and has spent a lifetime actively engaged in state and national policy arenas focused on advocating for responsible Indian energy policy, rural broadband connectivity, Arctic growth and Native American self-determination.
 Among her honors, Sweeney -- a lifetime member of the National Congress of American Indians -- was crowned Miss NCAI in 1993 and traveled the country as an ambassador for the organization.

 Brenda Burman began her career as a park ranger at Grand Canyon National Park.
 Then came law school at the University of Arizona and 25 years of experience working on western issues.
 Fast forward to 2017: when the U.S. Senate confirmed her as the 23rd Commissioner of the Bureau of Reclamation -- making her the first woman ever to serve in that role.
 Burman leads the 5,500-person bureau that manages water and generates power in the 17 western United States, addressing the major challenges of water supply and demand including drought and other crises.
 She previously served as Reclamation’s Deputy Commissioner and as Interior’s Deputy Assistant Secretary for Water and Science.